 - Other tasks – you can make tasks activate the others.
 When players open up the task by going to the correct location, this will make other task(s) appear on the map.
 You can use one task to activate number of other tasks.
 See the screenshot, task nr 3 will be activated when task nr 2 is answered.

-- Score (in Beta, test before using) – you can make tasks appear on the map when teams have reached certain score.
-Tasks can be activated both by positive or negative score.
+- Score – you can make tasks appear on the map when teams have reached or exceeded certain score.
 NB!
 Score activation with 0- values are ignored and act as if the activation is not set!

 If the activation rules are set, then tasks become visible on the map for the players, according to these rules.
 Each task can be opened only once.
 There can be several activation rules set for one task – in this case the earliest action makes the location visible on the map.

 Tasks without activation rules

 If a task does not have any activation rule set, it is visible from the beginning of the game (or will appear right after start fields are taken).
 On the screenshot task nr 2 and nr 4 are without activation rule.
 Note that task nr 2 activates nr 3, but 2 is not activated by any other points and therefore does not have activation rule!